-With grant round 36 now open, emergency clinician-researchers seeking funding from EMF no longer need to apply for ethics approval prior to submitting a grant application.
+From grant round 36, emergency clinician-researchers seeking funding from EMF no longer need to apply for ethics approval prior to submitting a grant application.

 EMF Research Manager Dr Angie Nguyen Vu said the aim is to streamline the process for clinician-researchers.
 As an added benefit, the change avoids the need for Human Research Ethics Committees to consider applications for projects before they receive funding.

 “Earlier this year, a roundtable discussion attended by senior emergency clinician-researchers provided EMF with valuable insights on a range of topics, including our grant application criteria,” said Angie.

 “This feedback reflected the experience of EMF grant applicants who report that seeking ethics approval takes time, particularly for those novice and early career researchers that are less familiar with the process.
 We hope that this refinement will provide these clinicians with more opportunities to apply for EMF funding.”

 With a strong history of supporting projects involving multiple facilities and regions, EMF General Manager Beth Chapman hopes to also encourage more collaborations with regional, rural and remote based researchers in the current and future grant rounds.